ICPRAM 2022 Abstracts

 Authors:

-Yannick Zoetgnande and Jean L. Dillenseger
+Yannick Zoetgnande and Jean Louis Dillenseger

 Abstract: We proposed a solution based on I3D and optical flow to learn common characteristics between thermal and visible videos.
 For this purpose we proposed a new database to evaluate our solution.
 The new model comprises an optical flow extractor; a feature extractor based on I3D, a domain classifier, and an activity recognition classifier.
 We learn invariant characteristics computed from the optical flow.
 We have simulated several source domains, and we have shown that it is possible to obtain excellent results on a modality that was not used during the training.
 Such techniques can be used when there is only one source and one target domain.